Generalized symmetry enriched criticality in (3+1)d: SU(N)/ZN adjoint QCD: SET transition

 \subsection{String tension critical exponent}

-Since we have an example of a critical point between phases with different patterns of one-form symmetry breaking, it is natural to consider critical exponents for loop operators.
+Since we have an example of a critical point between phases with different patterns of one-form symmetry breaking, it is natural to study critical exponents for loop operators.
 In the $PSU(N)$ theory coupled to adjoint fermions, the basic 't Hooft line $\mathcal{T}(\gamma)$ has an area law in the negative mass phase, but this monopole becomes deconfined both at the critical point, $m=0$, and in the positive mass phase.
-As $m$ approaches zero from the negative mass phase, the string tension of $\mathcal{T}(\gamma)$ goes to zero as
+As $m$ approaches zero from the negative mass phase, the string tension of $\mathcal{T}(\gamma)$ is expected to vanish as

 for some critical exponent $\mu$, which can be reliably computed for $N_f>5$ so that the $m=0$ theory is infrared free~\cite{Rantaharju2021,Rindlisbacher2022}.

 For $m<0$, the low energy physics, well below the fermion mass $|m|$, is governed by pure $PSU(N)$ Yang-Mills at $\theta=\pi N N_f$.
 On grounds of dimensional analysis, the string tension of $\mathcal{T}(\gamma)$ scales as